The Small Business Specialists

 Phone: 13 12 49

-Working capital is the money needed to fund the normal, day to day operations of your business.
+Working capital is the money needed to fund the normal, day-to-day operations of your business.
 It ensures you have enough cash to pay your debts and expenses as they fall due, particularly during your start-up period.

 Very few new businesses are profitable as soon as they open their doors.
 It takes time to reach your breakeven point and start making a profit.

-The working capital cycle measures the time between paying for goods supplied to you and the final receipt of cash to you from their sale.
+The working capital cycle measures the time between paying for goods supplied to you and the final receipt of cash to you from the sale.
 It is desirable to keep the cycle as short as possible as it increases the effectiveness of working capital.